Bible study from Matthew 7:21-29 where Jesus said: I never knew you.

 Bible Study — Matthew 7:21-29

-Keep reading to find out how you can avoid hearing them.
+Keep reading to find out how you can avoid hearing these dreadful words.

 About Entering Heaven – “I Never Knew You”